andrewl916/mypracticepackage/README.md

 [![codecov](https://codecov.io/gh/andrewl916/mypracticepackage/branch/master/graph/badge.svg?token=7E5384U58R)](https://codecov.io/gh/andrewl916/mypracticepackage)
 <!-- badges: end -->

-The goal of mypracticepackage is to ...
+The goal of mypracticepackage is to demonstrate multiple functions developed in the STAT 302 course at the University of Washington.

+This package was developed in collaboration with Lori Wang

 ## Installation